Colonel Marvin Vannatter Jr.

 Mr. Patrick Rothbauer

 Mr. Rothbauer has a Master of Science in Business Administration from Boston University, Boston, MA and a Bachelor of Technology in Management from Peru State College, Peru, NE.
-He completed the Army Lean Six Sigma Green and Black Belt Courses, Army Cost Management Certificate Course and the Army Management Staff College Civilian Education System Intermediate and Advanced Courses.
+He completed the Senior Executive Fellows Program at the Harvard Kennedy School of Government, the Army Lean Six Sigma Green and Black Belt Courses, Army Cost Management Certificate Course and the Army Management Staff College Civilian Education System Intermediate and Advanced Courses.

 His civilian awards include the Superior Civilian Service Award, two Commander’s Awards for Civilian Service and two Achievement Medals for Civilian Service.
 Military awards and decorations include the Bronze Star Medal, Meritorious Service Medal with three Bronze Oak Leaf Clusters, Air Force Commendation Medal with one Bronze Oak Leaf Cluster, Army Commendation Medal with one Bronze Oak Leaf Cluster, Air Force Achievement Medal, Army Achievement Medal with three Bronze Oak Leaf Clusters, the NATO Medal and the Master Meteorologist Badge.